10 Reasons Timeshares Are A Bad Deal

 The average American household spend $1,145 per person when going on a vacation.

-A timeshare property will be located far from your home of residence in a resort, vacation, or luxury property.
+A timeshare property will probably be located far from your home of residence in a resort, vacation, or luxury property.

 You Own a Timeshare for Years, Decades, or Unto Perpetuity